GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 so in Chrome DevTools, we now allow you to emulate the user's preferred color scheme so Chrome DevTools now allows you to emulate the user's preferred color scheme in a way that only affects the currently visible tab.
-You can find the emulation setting in the Rendering section of the Chrome DevTools.
+You can find the emulation setting in the Rendering drawer of the Chrome DevTools.

 <figure class="w-figure">
   <img src="devtools-emulate.png" alt="Emulate the CSS media feature prefers-color-scheme" width="945" height="652">